Whimsy Stick

 Working / ProtectionGSD, Malinois, DobermanFull sequence (balanced)Minimal suppressionHigh drive across all phases

-This is why a Border Collie herds children, a Lab carries everything, a Jack Russell shakes its toys until they are dead, and a Greyhound sprints after anything that moves.
-For breed-specific flirt pole protocols, see the GSD and Malinois guide, the Border Collie guide, and the herding breeds guide.
+That is why a Border Collie herds children, a Lab carries everything, a Jack Russell shakes its toys until they are dead, and a Greyhound sprints after anything that moves.
+Generally, for the breed-specific protocol applied to working breeds, see high prey drive training.

 Why Incomplete Sequences Cause Behavioral Problems